guoxuxu/guoxuxu.github.io/_pages/about.md

 under the supervision of Prof. <a href="http://www.boyangli.org/" style="color: #4ca772; text-decoration: none;">Boyang Albert Li</a>.
 I received my Ph.D. degree from NTU in 2023, where I was supervised by Prof. <a href="https://personal.ntu.edu.sg/han.yu/" style="color: #4ca772; text-decoration: none;">Han Yu</a>.

+> <span style="color:red"> *Notice* </span> I am looking for short-term research interns including summer interns and exchange students.
+Salaries will be provided.
+If you are interested, send me your CV to xu.guo@ntu.edu.sg

 Research
 ------